 - Restrooms – There are adequate restrooms all over the park.
 The restrooms are clean and properly maintained.
 Fresh drinking water is also available.

 - Camp Store

-Bear brook state park is a heavily forested park lined with biking trails.
-Around 40 miles of trails lead to seldom visited marshes, ponds, bogs, summits, and other places like catamount hill, Podunk Road, and catamount ponds.
+State Park is a heavily forested park lined with biking trails.
+Around 40 miles of trails lead to seldom-visited marshes, ponds, bogs, summits, and other places like Catamount Hill, Podunk Road, and Catamount Ponds.

-Bear brook state park is one of the state parks which is a popular place for senior citizens.
-The civilian conservation corps are also an essential feature of Bear brook state park.
+It is one of the state parks that is a popular place for senior citizens.

 Reservations are accepted.
 Reservations ensure that you don’t miss out on any activity when you go.
 It is better to make your reservations beforehand.

 2.1.
 More About the Park

 State Park offers two different archery fields with a 15-target range and a four-target practice area.

 Camping enthusiasts can enjoy this scenic park at 101 campsites in Beaver Pond or cabins in Bear Hill Pond.
 Boats can be rented from Beaver and Catamount Ponds.